‘Why can’t I get Band 7 in speaking?’

 - Be very careful with idioms, you have to know exactly when to use them in the right context, if they seem memorised you will lose marks.
 My advice is to learn collocations and phrasal verbs instead.

 - Here is a link to online exercises to help you develop your grammar.

 - Here is a very useful link to develop your understanding of collocations.

 - If you want to study specific IELTS vocabulary check out this app here

-- Make sure to work on your pronunciation too, find any weak areas and take steps to improve them, get feedback on your pronunciation if you can.
+- Make sure to work on your pronunciation too, find any weak areas then take steps to improve them, and get feedback on your pronunciation if you can.

 - How much time do you have to practice every day? find at least 1 hour per day to practice.